IHasBone/flaskez/README.md

 If it is of type 'TextIO', it will be read and the raw text will be set as the source.

 ---
-The instant_setup() function takes four arguments: pages, run, static and templates.
+The ``instant_setup()`` function takes four arguments: pages, run, static and templates.

 Pages is a list containing Page objects.

 Run is a bool telling the function if it should run the application instantly.
 The default is True.

 Static is the folder in which all static files will be.
-This has to be an absolute path.
-Default is templates, but it won't do anything.
+Default is 'static'.

 Templates is the folder in which all templates will be.
-This has to be an absolute path.
-Default is templates, but it won't do anything.
+Default is 'templates'.

 ---
 # Ideas
-* Compatibility with python versions below 3.10
+* Have all args and kwargs (primarily in ``create_app()``) in the same variable instead of having some be dictionaries.

+---
+### For more functionality, visit the [GitHub](https://github.com/IHasBone/flaskez).